ayoungs98/MEDRECSYS/README.md

      1. Click on the "View Record" button.

       On the View Record page you can go home or edit.
-        To go back to the Patient home page
+        To go back to the Patient home page:
            1. Click the "Home" button.
         To Edit Record infomation:
           1. Click the "Edit" Button.